mitch344/IT-Tutorials/SambaGuideUbuntu.md

 ## Accessing the Shared Folder

-Access the shared folder from other devices with smb://<server_ip>/sharedfolder.
+Access the shared folder from other devices with //<server_ip>/sharedfolder.

+#### Note:
+The name at the end of the url is the [sharedfolder] in the `smb.conf` file.
+Not the acutal name of the directory on the system.